-Folks, just because someone signed up to run a 5k, get email updates, or even if they donated, it doesn’t mean they also wanted to get your snazzy, jargon-laden planned giving e-newsletter every month.
+Folks, just because someone signed up to run a 5k, get email updates, or even if they donated, it doesn’t mean they also wanted to get your jargon-laden planned giving e-newsletter every month.

-Ask yourself this simple question.
+Ask yourself these simple questions.

 Do I have prior explicit and verifiable permission (opt-in) from the recipient to send them this email/content?

-Think of it this way: Are you ever thrilled to receive an email you didn’t explicitly request?
+Think of it this way: Are you ever thrilled to receive an irrelevant email you didn’t explicitly request?
 Surely the answer is, “NO!”
 So why would you send your supporters (the people who pay your salary) e-newsletters on a topic they didn’t request?